c6o/docs/content/guides/kubernetes-quickstart.md

 ### Obtain Credentials

 If you had the `--update-kubeconfig=false` in the cluster create command, the `doctl` command line will **not** merge the new cluster credentials into your user's default Kubernetes config.
-The following command will download the Kubeconfig file and you can use it by setting the `KUBECONFIG` environment variable:
+The following command will download the kubeconfig file, and you can use it by setting the `KUBECONFIG` environment variable:

 ```bash
 doctl k8s cluster kubeconfig show my-cluster > my-cluster-kubeconfig.yaml